Ceremony marks the anniversary of the truce ending the hostilities between Irish and British forces.

-On the 50th anniversary of the signing of the Anglo Irish Truce of 1921 which ended hostilities between the Irish and British forces, a commemoration ceremony took place in Dublin's Garden of Remembrance.
+Fifty years after the the signing of the Anglo Irish Truce of 1921 a commemoration ceremony took place in Dublin's Garden of Remembrance.

 During the ceremony a 25 foot high bronze memorial sculpture 'The Children of Lir' by sculptor Oisín Kelly was dedicated.
 Inspired by the poem 'Easter 1916' by WB Yeats the sculpture symbolises the Easter Rising and The War of Independence.
 It depicts four human figures being transformed into swans; the swan being a symbol of resurgence and triumph.